TKeggin/Marrey/README.md

-gasm1
+Marrey

-Creating a new repo in which to prepare marine input and handle output for the marine environment in gasm.
+Repo for the running of GaSM using marine data.